rajarshi008/Scarlet/README.md

 ### For running the LTL learner

-Run using `python -m Scarlet.run_tests`.
-By default, this will run *Scarlet* on `example.trace`.
+Run using `python -m Scarlet.ltllearner`.
+By default, this will run *Scarlet* on `example.trace` located inside the Scarlet folder.
 For easy testing, one can replace `example.trace` with the trace file of choice.
 Further, there are a variety of arguments that one can use to run *Scarlet*, as listed below:

 |Argument        |Meaning
 |----------------|------------------------------
-|-i <file_name>| For specifying the path of the input file, default is *example.trace*.
+|-i <file_name>| For specifying the name of the input file (to be located inside the `Scarlet` folder), default is *example.trace*.
 |-v | For output a detailed log of *Scarlet*'s execution.
 |-vv | For output a even more detailed log of *Scarlet*'s execution.
-|-t <timeout>| For specifying the timeout, default is 900 secs (the best formula found till timeout can be found in result.csv).
+|-t <timeout>| For specifying the timeout, default is 900 secs (the best formula found till timeout can be found in result.csv, located in the `Scarlet` folder).
 |-o <result_file_name>| For specifying the name of the output csv file, default is *results.csv*
-|-m <bool_comb_method>| For specifying the method (SC for set cover, DT for Decision Tree) for boolean combination, default is *SC*.
 |-l <noise_threshold>| For specifying the bound on loss function for noisy data, default is *0* for perfect classification.
 |-h | Outputs the help.